wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

     1. Create a directory to store all the files.
     1. Download the binary from the latest release of the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) to the directory you created.
     1. In the same directory, create a file named `otel_collector_config.yaml`.
-    1. Copy the configurations below into the yaml file.
+    1. Copy the configurations below into the YAML file.
         ```
         receivers:
            otlp: